-Our Immediate Care Clinics in Hillsboro and Forest Grove offers quick access to medical care for minor illnesses and injuries.
+Our Immediate Care Clinic in Forest Grove offers quick access to medical care for minor illnesses and injuries.

 Conditions we treat